department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 - accredited representative: Lowercase, and define on first appropriate instance as "a trained professional trusted to help with VA-related claims."
 Include the definition in another sentence, as a parenthetical, or set off with commas.
 Example:  "Get help from an accredited representative, a trained professional trusted to help with VA-related claims."
 - advanced: Capitalize only when used as part of the branded term "My HealtheVet Advanced."
 Otherwise lowercase.
 - Agent Orange: Define term on first mention in body copy as "a toxic chemical used to clear trees and plants during the war."
 Include the definition in another sentence, as a parenthetical, or set off with commas.
 - annual: Unless part of a benefit or program name, avoid the use of terms like "annual," "biannual," and "biennial," and opt for plain language alternatives instead.
-For example, use "each year" or "once each year" (instead of "annual"), "2 times each year" or "twice each year" (instead of "bi-annual"), and "every other year" (instead of "biennial"). **[@Beth, Danielle - is "annual" really actually difficult for our customers to understand?
-Annual, annually -- these seem pretty common and easy to understand.
-(As opposed to terms like bi-annual, bi-weekly, bi-monthly which might be confused between 'twice per' or 'every other.'' ) - ***[Danielle response: Wherever possible, we aim to use the simplest word option with the fewest syllables and clearest meaning.
-So even though "annual" is pretty well understood, "each year" is even simpler.
-And with this specific example, avoiding "annual" helps to get the writer in the practice to also avoid the more confusing "biannual" and "biennial."]***
+For example, use "each year" or "once each year" (instead of "annual"), "2 times each year" or "twice each year" (instead of "bi-annual"), and "every other year" (instead of "biennial").
 - apply: Use "file a claim for disability compensation" instead of "apply for benefits."
-"Apply" is okay for other benefits, such as "Apply for VA health care." ***[Danielle note: Added that "Apply" is okay for other benefits to ensure clarity.]***
+"Apply" is okay for other benefits, such as "Apply for VA health care."
 - Armed Forces: Capitalize.
 - asbestos: Define on first mention in body copy as "toxic fibers, once used in many buildings and products."
 Include the definition in another sentence, as a parenthetical, or set off with commas.
-- attending physician: Define on first mention in body copy, in the context of life insurance, as "the doctor in charge of your care" (when talking the Veteran) or "the doctor in charge of a Veteran's care" (when talking to a family caregiver).
-Include the definition in another sentence, as a parenthetical, or set off with commas. ***[Danielle note: Revised for clarity]***
+- attending physician: In the context of life insurance, define on first mention in body copy as "the doctor in charge of your care" (when talking to Veterans) or "the doctor in charge of a Veteran's care" (when talking to a family caregiver).
+Include the definition in another sentence, as a parenthetical, or set off with commas.

 ### B

 - basic: Capitalize only when used as part of the branded term "DS Logon Basic."
 Otherwise lowercase.
 - became ill: Use "got sick."
 - became worse: Use "got worse."
-- beneficiary: In the context of life insurance, define this term as "the person you choose to receive your insurance proceeds" on first reference in body copy.
-Include the definition in another sentence, as a parenthetical, or set off with commas. ***[Updated per live site hub page copy.]***
+- beneficiary: In the context of life insurance, define on first mention in body copy as "the person you choose to receive your insurance proceeds."
+Include the definition in another sentence, as a parenthetical, or set off with commas.
-- Benefits Delivery at Discharge (BDD) program: Note that “Benefits” is plural. ***[Danielle question: Pull out into the acronyms list instead?]***
+- Benefits Delivery at Discharge (BDD) program: Note that “Benefits” is plural.
+[See a list of other common VA acronyms](https://www.placeholderlink.gov).
 - blind or low-vision (not "blind or sight-impaired")

 ### C

 - can vs. may: Use "can" when meaning the ability or power to do something; use "may" when meaning the permission to do it.
-- caregiver: Use "caregiver" (not "caretaker").
-Also note that family members do not necessarily see themselves as "caregivers" so, while "family caregiver" can be used as a shorthand term, wherever possible use a more descriptive phrase such as "family member caring for a Veteran with disabilities" instead. ***[Danielle note: Added more context around family caregivers.]***
+- caregiver: Use "caregiver," not "caretaker."
+Also note that family members do not necessarily see themselves as "caregivers" so, while "family caregiver" can be used as a shorthand term, wherever possible use a more descriptive phrase such as "a family member caring for a Veteran with disabilities."
-[***Danielle note: Removed the reference to DD214 here since it's covered in the forms section]***
 - certifying official: Use this term to refer to the person at one's school who needs to approve/submit enrollment information for VA education benefits.
-Example: "Your school’s certifying official will submit your enrollment information with a VA Enrollment Certification (VA Form 22-1999)." ***[Danielle note: Added more context and an example]***
+  ​	**Example:** Your school’s certifying official will submit your enrollment information with a VA Enrollment Certification (VA Form 22-1999).

 - Character of Discharge review process: Initial cap "Character of Discharge" review process. ***[Danielle note: This is the current casing for this term.
 Revisit?]**
 - character of service (more casually referred to as "type of service"): This is a "block" or box on the VA Form DD214 that states one of the following: honorable, general/under honorable conditions, under other than honorable conditions, uncharacterized, or bad conduct.
 - chronic: Define on first mention in body copy as "long-lasting" or when needed, "illness that lasts for a long time."
 Include the definition in another sentence, as a parenthetical, or set off with commas.
 - claim exam: This is a term VA is working to rebrand.
-For now, on first mention on a page, use "VA claim exam (also known as a compensation and pension, or C&P, exam)".
-After first mention, use "VA claim exam" or "claim exam." ***[Danielle note: Added some context around this evolving term.]***
+For now, on first mention on a page, use "VA claim exam (also known as a compensation and pension, or C&P, exam)."
+After first mention, use "VA claim exam" or "claim exam."
 - click: Avoid using, especially "click here."
 Link the relevant words instead.
-Example: “Find an [accredited representative](https://www.vets.gov/disability-benefits/apply-for-benefits/help/index.html) to help you.”
-  - click: Avoid "click here" for embedded text links.
-Link the relevant words instead.
-[See also Links](hyperlink-to-Links-topic)
+[See also Links](https://department-of-veterans-affairs.github.io/vets-design-system-documentation/content-style-guide/links)
-  - Example: Find an [accredited representative](https://www.vets.gov/disability-benefits/apply-for-benefits/help/index.html) to help you. **[@Jared: can we format these words like link but not have it be dead link?]**
+  ​ **Example:** Find an [accredited representative](https://www.va.gov/ogc/apps/accreditation/index.asp) to help you.
-  - Exception: In interface instructional copy, it's okay to use "click [Button Name]."
+  ​	**Exception:** In interface instructional copy, it's okay to use "click [Button/Interface Name]."
 Example: In your account dashboard, click **Profile.** https://content-guide.18f.gov/technical-and-interface-writing/#do-the-hard-work-to-make-it-simple
-  - ​	[**@Beth, Danielle - Yes avoid for "click here," but I think it's okay, and prefereable for clarity, to use "click" in interface copy such as instructing people to click a particular CTA button - ex: "In Google Calendar, click **Create.**" or "Click **Profile** in your account dashboard." **Thoughts?
-See also Links[@ME:ADDLINKTO LINKS SECTION OF STYLE GUIDE]** ***Danielle response: Yes, agree 100%.
-We use "click" in that context now, so I think it's good to add the explicit exception here.
-I do wonder if we should talk with Trevor about any accessibility concerns around the word "click" as we did for "press"?]***
+  - ​	***TBD - we should talk with Trevor about any accessibility concerns around the word "click" as we did for "press"?]***
 - compensation: "Disability compensation" is the preferred term, but "VA disability pay" has greater SEO value and is more plain language.
 Use "VA disability compensation (pay)" on first mention, and try to work in both terms.
-Also include explanation of "monthly payments." ***[Danielle note: Revised more based on more recent SME guidance and SEO research]***
+Also include explanation of "monthly payments."
 - competent: Define on first mention in body copy as "of legal age and sound mind."
 Include the definition in another sentence, as a parenthetical, or set off with commas.
 - conditions: Define on first mention as "illnesses or injuries (also known as conditions)."
 For all other mentions, "condition" or "conditions" is OK.
 - contamination: Define on first mention in body copy as "water that was found to have toxic chemicals in it."
 Include the definition in another sentence, as a parenthetical, or set off with commas. **Exception:** On the Camp Lejeune page, don't define this term.
-- continuous: When used in the context of eligibility, define this term as "all at once, without a break in service"). **Example:** "Served for at least 30 continuous days (all at once, without a break in service)." ***[Danielle note: Revised to provide greater context and example.]***
+- continuous: When used in the context of eligibility, define this term as "all at once, without a break in service."
+  ​ **Example:** Served for at least 30 continuous days (all at once, without a break in service)."

 - convalescence: Use "rehab care" instead.
-If used in the context of a specific benefit, can include "(also known as convalescence)."
+If used in the context of a specific benefit, can include as a parenthetical: "(also known as convalescence)."
 - court-appointed guardian: Define on first mention in body content as "a person the court decides is in charge of caring for another person who can't take care of him or herself."
 Include definition in another sentence, as a parenthetical, or set off with commas.
 - court-martial: Lowercase, as in "general court-martial," "special court-martial," and "summary court-martial."
 - C&P exam: see "claim exam" entry.